razor-x/eve-overview/README.md

 The overviews are created out of game by editing YAML files and then running a Ruby script to compile the overview files for import into the EVE client.

-Rather then a single YAML file per overview, the various overview settings are split into many files which can be reused to create custom overviews based on a set of common groups, presets, settings, etc.
+Rather than a single YAML file per overview, the various overview settings are split into many files which can be reused to create custom overviews based on a set of common groups, presets, settings, etc.